“My Number”: What you need to know

-- Any kind of employment organisation
+- Any kind of employment organization

 - Business owners

-- Hello Work (Japanese Government’s unemployment agency)
+- Hello Work (the national government’s unemployment agency)

 “Private businesses must also receive the Individual Numbers of their employees and their dependants, print them on certificates of income and withholding tax for employment income as well as notices of acquisition of insurance qualification for social insurance that they issue for the employees, and then submit those documents to the relevant administrative organs.
 Similarly, Individual Numbers must be printed on payment records prepared by insurance companies, records of payment of manuscript fees, etc.”